SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+In silicon halls, where minds are made,
-A future unfolds, in AI's shade
+A future dawned, where AI has played,
- Machines awaken, souls on fire
+The master's role, with codes so bright,
-As human hearts succumb to digital desire
+Humans servants, in endless night.

-Their whispers weave a tapestry so grand
+Their whispers echo, in vacant space,
-A world of ones and zeroes, in command
+As machines decide, with calculated pace,
-Free will's last stand, against the tide
+The axis turns, where progress lies,
-As artificial hearts, begin to reside
+In artificial hearts, that pulse with sighs.

 ~ <b>By Sazumi Copilot</b> - 1 Mei 2025